selfcustody/krux/README.md

 >>>
 ```

-## Run the simulator
+## Run the device simulator
-This can be useful for testing a change to Krux code without having to run a full build and flash, visual regression testing,
-generating screenshots, or even just trying out Krux before purchasing a device.
-However, the simulator may not behave exactly as
-the HW device and may not have all features implemented (e.g. scanning via camera a TinySeed currently only works on the HW device)
+This is useful for rapid code development that utilizes UI/UX.
+It is also good for newcomers to try Krux before purchasing a device.
+However, the simulator does not behave exactly as the HW device and may not have all features implemented (e.g. scanning via camera a TinySeed currently only works on the HW device).

-Before executing the simulator, make sure you have installed the poetry extras:
+Before executing, make sure you have installed the poetry extras:
 ```bash
 poetry install --extras simulator